varun-mb/techincal-paper/README.md

 ### 3. Flexibility through Polymorphism

 As per the above example, say we need functions, like `driveCar()`, `driveRaceCar()` and `DriveLimousine()`.
-RaceCarDrivers share some traits with LimousineDrivers, but other things, like RaceHelmets and BeverageSponsorships, are unique.
+RaceCarDrivers share some traits with LimousineDrivers, but other things, like RaceHelmets and BeverageSponsorships, are unique. <br>
 This is where object-oriented programming’s polymorphism comes into play.
 Because a single function can shape-shift to adapt to whichever class it’s in, we can create one function in the parent Car class called `drive()`, and save time by not creating separate functions for each car type.
 This function would work with the RaceCarDriver, LimousineDriver and so on.

 ### 4. Effective Problem Solving